juji-io/site/blog/how-can-you-turn-ai-like-chatgt-into-gold-in-enterprise.md

 someone who has never built a computer to utilize the new powerful CPU, or if you prefer someone with prior experience in building computers.

-## Technical Ingredients for Successful AI Deployment
+## Technical Ingredients for Successful AI Adoption

 As the CTO of an AI company, I have witnessed firsthand the challenges and rewards of deploying generative AI in real-world business settings.
 Based on my